iPad leads to arrest of woman wanted in killing of 10-year-old Franklin boy

 The day of Drayton's arrest

-- Marshals then saw Vianetta Brooks—the woman in the witness' video—leaving apartment 306.
-They followed her and pulled her over on Armory Drive.
+- Marshals then saw a woman leaving apartment 306.
+The woman had been seen with Drayton in a video that police received during the investigation.
+Marshals followed her and pulled her over on Armory Drive.

-- Marshals did a consensual search of apartment 306, the warrant says.
-However, the property manager told Marshals that Brooks had been seen between apartments 306 and 305.
-Apartment 305 is where marshals pinged the iPad they believed Drayton was using.
+- Marshals searched apartment 306 and apartment 305—the unit where marshals pinged the iPad they believed Drayton was using.

 Law enforcement still hasn’t found the gun used in the shooting or Drayton’s electronic devices, according to the warrant.
 They said those are crucial in identifying the people who helped Drayton hide after the shooting.